shanebedggood/corepadel/services/README.md

-# Core Padel Quarkus Service
+# STRIDE & SERVE Quarkus Service

-This is the backend service for the Core Padel application, built with Quarkus and providing REST APIs for PostgreSQL data access.
+This is the backend service for the STRIDE & SERVE application, built with Quarkus and providing REST APIs for PostgreSQL data access.

 ## Features